Scroll down to find the artisan.

 External link opens in new tab or windowTracy Burske Designs

-I am Tracy Burske and for over 30 years I have been an Interior Designer.
-I started my craft 6 years ago as a result noticing in my workroom that several bolt ends of fabric from completed projects would be thrown away.
-I thought that would be a terrible waste, so I developed several bag styles made out of those fabric ends.
-I also have an endless supply of discontinued fabric samples that turn over by the manufacturers seasonally.
-I design and hand sew all my bags.
-I match the fabrics, linings, and trims to create a one-of-a-kind work of art.
-I make several styles of bags from tote bags, book bags, gift bags, lunch bags, wine bags, Bible bags, larger weekender bags and my most popular styles wheelchair and walker bags.
-I now have a design that is perfect for I Pads, Tablets, Nooks and Kindles.
-The bags are made from high quality designer fabrics, many with accent trims and tassels.
-I look at it as an earth friendly craft as I am saving these fabrics from going to the landfill and my bags are useful and reusable.
-Include in the email colors, patterns and the bag style you desire.
-We will then locate in our workroom suitable samples of fabrics that we will scan and send back in an email for you to make a final selection.
-We accept checks on local banks along with Visa, MasterCard, Discover, & PayPal.
+She makes several styles of bags from tote bags, book bags, gift bags, lunch bags, wine bags, Bible bags, larger weekender bags and her most popular styles wheelchair and walker bags.
+Tracy now has a design that is perfect for I Pads, Tablets, Nooks and Kindles.
+The bags are made from high-quality designer fabrics, many with accent trims and tassels.
+Tracy looks at it as an earth-friendly craft, as she is saving these fabrics from going to the landfill and her bags are useful and reusable.
+Include in your email, the colors, patterns and the bag style you desire.
+She will then locate in the workroom suitable samples of fabrics that she will scan and send back in an email for you to make a final selection.
+Tracy accepts checks on local banks along with Visa, MasterCard, Discover, & PayPal.

 _____________________________________